Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsection{Genetic programming}

 The symbolic policies are evolved via genetic programming.
-This is achieved by representing the functions $f_i$ and $g_j$ as tree-structured computational graphs.
 GP is a variant of evolutionary algorithms that focuses on learning computer programs~\cite{koza1994genetic}.
 A population of solutions is evolved to satisfy a certain goal or task through stochastic optimisation.
-In GP, individuals are represented by a parse tree that is constructed from predefined sets of function nodes and leaf nodes.
+In our setup, individuals are represented as tree-structured computational graphs, constructed from a predefined set of function nodes and leaf nodes.
 Function nodes cover mathematical operators and functions, while leaf nodes describe variables and constants.
-Individuals representing solutions that perform better will produce more offspring than individuals that have worse performance.
-GP is largely defined by two hyperparameters.
-The first hyperparameter is the number of generations, which determines how many iterations of evolution are performed.
-The second hyperparameter is the population size, which defines the number of candidates that are evolved at every generation.
-See Algorithm~\ref{alg: GP} (Appendix~\ref{sec: GP}) for an overview of the GP algorithm.
+Two important hyperparameters in GP are the number of generations, which determines how many iterations of evolution are performed, and the population size, which defines the number of candidates that are evolved at every generation.
+These hyperparameters should be balanced to reach convergence while remaining computationally efficient.
+See Algorithm~A1 for an overview of the GP algorithm.
 The GP algorithm consists of initialisation, evaluation and reproduction steps, as described in more detail in the following sections.